Synopsis

 -e, --noextract

-Do not extract source files; use whatever source already exists in the src/ directory.
-This is handy if you want to go into src/ and manually patch or tweak code, then make a package out of the result.
+Do not extract source files or run the prepare() function (if present); use whatever source already exists in the $srcdir/ directory.
+This is handy if you want to go into $srcdir/ and manually patch or tweak code, then make a package out of the result.
 Keep in mind that creating a patch may be a better solution to allow others to use your PKGBUILD.

 -f, --force